S123MR/enableSiriAI/README.md

 # enableSiriAI

-A small macOS utility to enable Apple Intelligence / enhanced Siri features.
+A small macOS utility to the new Siri AI features on macOS 27.

 > WARNING: This tool performs low-level system changes, including writing to the sealed System volume, installing a custom kernel extension, and may require disabling SIP/Authenticated Root.
 Use at your own risk.